 "I have no worries about those comments.
 You do never know in football.

-"We are looking to change and strengthen in a lot of position next year but that won't be one of them."
+"We are looking to change and strengthen in a lot of positions next year but that won't be one of them."

-Newcastle head into Sunday's clash with Aston Villa having won just one of their last nine games in all competitions and have failed to score in eight of those fixtures.
+Newcastle heads into Sunday's clash with Aston Villa having won just one of its last nine games in all competitions and have failed to score in eight of those fixtures.